 - Type some text into the boxes that say: "Click to add title", and "Click to add subtitle".
 These boxes are text placeholders that PowerPoint provides as boilerplates to fill in.
 Then change the Slides area to show the Outline Pane (see Figure 3).

 Figure 3: Text you type in placeholders shows in the Outline pane

-- You'll notice that any text you typed showed up in the Outline pane
+- You'll notice that any text you typed showed up in the Outline Pane as well.

 Figure 4: Click and drag to insert a Text box

 - Drag and draw on the slide to create a text box, and type something within this box.
 Notice that anything you type in this new text box does not show within the slide pane (see Figure 5).
 That's because the outline does not show anything that is part of a text box.
 It only shows any text that is part of text placeholders.